And we are back having more fun than a human being should be allowed to have.

 Perfectly fine.

-But in this case, with Perry pulling away, the people who don't want Perry to pull away, you better tone it down, you better dial it back.
+But in this case, with Perry pulling away, the people who don't want Perry to pull away, you better tone it down.

-They're gonna tell him to stop doing exactly what's working.
+They're going to tell him to stop doing exactly what's working because they don't want it to work.

 Now, here comes Jeb Bush.

-Now this is when this job gets difficult because I like Jeb Bush and I've met him.
+Now, this is when this job gets difficult because I like Jeb Bush and I've met him.

-The Bush family's been very welcoming.
+The Bush family has been very welcoming.

-Former Governor Jeb Bush warned Republican presidential hopefuls against ideological intransigence and knee-jerk opposition to President Obama last Tuesday saying they risk turning off middle of the road voters.
+Former Governor Jeb Bush warned Republican presidential hopefuls against ideological intransigence and knee-jerk opposition to President Obama last Tuesday, saying they risk turning off middle-of-the-road voters.

-My friends, middle of the road voters have abandoned Obama.
+My friends, middle-of-the-road voters have abandoned Obama.

 This is the same trick that has been played against our people for years, and it really frosts me.

-The idea that Republicans speak conservatives speaking openly and honestly about conservatism is somehow going to cause independence to run away and to wear.
+The idea that Republicans speak conservatives speaking openly and honestly about conservatism is somehow going to cause independents to run away and to wear a party populated by the meanest, most extreme bunch of people in American politics today.

 We're told independents want bipartisanship.